Steven M. Sipple: Frost responds to Fleck's 'culture' comments and other takeaways from news conference

 "I think they have some skilled players, too," Frost added.
 "So I'm surprised to hear that."

+Fleck probably wasn't boasting about his program's culture Sept.
+25 after it lost to Bowling Green.

-Frost said he previously hadn't heard of Fleck's postgame comments.
+Frost said he hadn't previously heard of Fleck's postgame comments from Saturday.
 That surprises me.

 It's interesting that Fleck is telling everyone that Nebraska has more "skill'' than Minnesota.
 After all, it's Fleck's job to acquire more skill than NU.
 Perhaps he's referring to the loss of running backs Mo Ibrahim and Trey Potts to injury.